revature-curriculum/javalin-jte-with-java-class-3/README.md

 2. In the same file, create a feed method, a needFeed method and a timeSkip method.
 3. In src -> main -> java -> Main.java, create an ArrayList of SeaCreature objects.
 Add at least 4 SeaCreature objects to your list.
 4. In the same file, create a new route and handler for your list of SeaCreature objects.
-5. In src -> main -> jte, add your implementation in the seaCreature.jte file where you will iterate through your list with a for loop.
+5. In src -> main -> jte, add your implementation in the seaCreatures.jte file where you will iterate through your list with a for loop.
 Make sure to add the imports and parameters required.
 Add your for loop inside the body tag.
 Add one link that will be set to the index.jte. as your return link and another link that will be set to your timeSkipSeaCreature.jte
 6. Within your for loop, add a conditional statement with conditions based on the SeaCreature's hunger:
 * if the SeaCreature is hungry, then have the webpage display that it's hungry, feed the SeaCreature and display that it's full now
 * else, then have the webpage display the SeaCreature is full